epfml/disco/tests/selenium-automation-scripts/README.md

 ![alt text](2000-images.png)

 Having attained these results we can clearly see that the model is performing well on the training accuracy and taking into account that it is only running on 1000 / 2000 images its validation accuracy is approaching the state of the art models discussed previously.

+Although the performances of evenly split data is comparable to state of the art models, some tests were ran to test how the plaform perform on a very uneven data split.
+Here are the results: